vivecuervo7/fastendpoints-mediatr-examples/presentation/slides.md

 </div>

 <!--
 Hi.
-I'm Isaac.

-And, I happen to be a software developer!
+I'm Isaac, and I'm a software developer!

-No, I started working here actually, with Telstra Purple a little over five years ago, which is about the extent of my career.
+I started working here actually, with Telstra Purple a little over five years ago.

-In that time, I've been incredibly fortunate enough to have worked on quite a few projects now, across many different domains, and with more than a just a small handful of different technologies.
+And in that time, I've had the incredible fortune to have worked on quite a few projects now, across many different domains, and with more than a just a small handful of different technologies.

 I've also had a really fantastic support structure around me, and it's allowed me the freedom to really explore different ways of doing things.

 That freedom has led to me constantly being on the lookout for new ways of doing things, _especially_ when it comes to making the development experience better.

-After all, I set my sights on a career in software development after falling in love with writing code, and honestly I'm probably _still_ in a bit of a honeymoon phase with it, but one thing I'm really focused on is trying to preserve that feeling for as long as possible.
+I set my sights on a career in software development after falling in love with writing code, and honestly I'm probably _still_ in a bit of a honeymoon phase with it, but one thing I'm really focused on is trying to preserve that feeling for as long as possible.

 FastEndpoints happens to be one of the things that I stumbled across in recent times, and I wanted to share a bit of an overview of it, and also why I think it's worth actually using.
 -->